 Limited Brands Inc.

-merchandise initiatives and prudent capital spending with an aim of
+prudent capital spending with an aim to generate healthy cash flows

 Limited Brands' Bath & Body Works segment is gaining

 traction, thanks to a rise in store transactions, enhancement in

 the direct channel business and growth in new stores.
 Victoria's

 Secret Stores has been performing well, and the company is also

 revamping its La Senza brand both at home in Canada and

 Limited Brands is keen to augment its retail footprint across

 the globe by expanding aggressively in Canada and other